jarnobogaert9/book-searcher/README.md

 # Book App
-Functionallity:
+Functionallities:
-- See all books there are
+- List all books
-- Search for a book
+- Search for a specific book
-- Login as admin and add books
+- Add new books as administrator

-### What is used to make this project ?
+### What did I use to make this project ?
-I am using Node.js and on top off that I use the Express.js framework.
+I used Node.js as the runtime and I used Express.js for the webserver.
 I am storing all the data in a MySQL database.
 For the frontend am I using a template engine called EJS.